Want to keep your mind as sharp as possible? Tend to your belly.

 Some studies have shown that, in moderate doses (three cups or less daily), caffeine boosts long-term memory performance and thinking ability.
 Talk to your doctor before adding this to your diet.

-To boost blood flow and improve your mood, enjoy a daily dose of yogurt or other probiotic-containing foods, such as kefir, sauerkraut, kombucha or miso soup.
+To boost blood flow and improve your mood, enjoy a daily dose of plain yogurt or other probiotic-containing foods, such as kefir, sauerkraut, kombucha or miso soup.

 7. Whole grains